Salt craving can sometimes be caused by a serious underlying medical condition, such as adrenal insufficiency or Bartter syndrome.

 In some cases, salt craving is a symptom of a rare kidney disorder called Bartter syndrome.

 Seek medical attention

 Your husband's salt cravings should be evaluated by a doctor, especially if other symptoms are present.
-In the absence of Addison's disease or Bartter syndrome, eating too much salt isn't good for you because it can increase your risk of developing high blood pressure.
+In the absence of a demonstrated sodium-losing cause, such as Addison's disease or Bartter syndrome, eating too much salt isn't good for you because it can increase your risk of developing high blood pressure.

 May 30, 2014

 - Adrenal insufficiency and Addison's disease.
 National Endocrine and Metabolic Diseases Information Service. http://www.endocrine.niddk.nih.gov/pubs/addison/addison.aspx.
 Accessed Feb.
 11, 2014.

 - Emmett M. Bartter and Gitelman syndromes. http://www.uptodate.com/home.
 Accessed Feb.
 11, 2014